Faskyy/Faskyy/README.md

 - 💬 Ask me about literally anything you want!
 I'm super friendly and would love to chat. :-)
 - 🌱 I’m currently learning Mobile Application Development for Android!
 Seems fun.
 - 📫 How to reach me: fahdk@temple.edu
 - ⚡ Fun fact: ...
-I speak three languages (speak, not code)!
+I speak three and a half languages (speak, not code)!